Campaigning Resources

 -

-WriteToThem (replaced FaxYourMP) is a facility aimed at individuals to communicate easily with their MP, but also local councillors, European parliament members.
+WriteToThem is a facility aimed at individuals to communicate easily with their MP, but also local councillors, European parliament members.
 Works on postcode, and also connects to appropriate Register of Interests, political party and parliamentary speeches.
 From the same stable (mySociety), TheyWorkForYou keeps tabs on activity in parliament - official statements, debates, committees etc.

 -